moorepants/eme185/content/pages/reports.rst

 Design Justification
-   This section should present sufficient justification to prove that your final design works, that the needs are satisfied, and that the target specifications have been met.
-You can justify your design in two main ways:
-   (1) engineering theoretical and computational analysis and (2) demonstration that the design works through experimental testing.
+   This section should present sufficient justification to prove that your final design works, that the needs are satisfied, and that the target specifications and standards have been met.
+You can justify your design in two main ways: (1) engineering theoretical and computational analysis and (2) demonstration that the design works through experimental testing.
 You must provide (1) and can optionally provide (2) if your project included a prototype and/or experiments.
 Manufacturing
    In this section, describe how you would or did manufacture your design.
    Discuss how the design will be assembled and your choice of materials and manufacturing processes.
-Include any ideas about potential mass production.
+Include any ideas and projections about potential mass production.
 Deliverables
    This section should list and describe the final, actual deliverables of your project.
 This should include everything that you are providing your sponsor.